libefp2/BioEFP-tools/bioMAKEFP/README.md

    ```

 ## Limitations
-Terminal amino acids that appear in the solvation shell are not used to generate the associated GAMESS MAKEFP input files.
-Additionally, at the moment, the script does not process sulfur bridges, if they exist in the solvation shell.
+1. Terminal amino acids present in the solvation shell are not used to generate their associated GAMESS MAKEFP input files.

+2. The script currently does not handle sulfur bridges if they are present in the solvation shell.

 ## Author